 Later on, my family moved to a suburb of Seattle where I finished high school.
-I stayed busy working a bunch of different teenage jobs: taking on another paper route (and even managing the paper shack), picking up shifts in restaurants, and lifeguarding.
+I worked a bunch of different teenage jobs: taking on another paper route (and even managing the paper shack), picking up shifts in restaurants, and lifeguarding.
 Eagle Scout, News Carrier of the Year, generally a box-checking kid.
-Still, things certainly weren’t always smooth—my shack burned down with me almost in it, but that is a story for another time.
+Still, things weren’t always smooth—my shack burned down with me almost in it, but that is a story for another time.

 Family-wise, I’ve raised three kids, coached numerous recreational soccer teams, served on Berkeley High’s school site council for a few years, and been active with my kids and our community.
 Just for giggles, my ex-wife always joked that the “real” Mother’s Day was the first day of school: she stayed at home with our three kids because it was economically better for us as a family.
 For what it’s worth, after we split, she took a job that required travel, and I took over as the primary parent.
 So sitting down to enjoy a quiet cup of coffee after the chaotic morning rush is an experience I grew to deeply appreciate.